jjdeprisco/JDRenderEngine/README.md

 4. Scene time calculations are handled by scripts.
 5. Options for running test audio in a loop without rendering.
 6. Optional post FX section that can be controlled per scene.
 By default this is turned off, and the default effect is Edge.
-7. Everything is intentoinally *independent* of the Touchdesigner timeline.
+7. Everything is intentionally *independent* of the Touchdesigner timeline.

 More features are added from time to time, so see updates below.